How to Turn Off Autocorrect on Your iPhone

 In this section, find Auto-Correction and toggle the button next to it so that it goes from green to white.

 By turning off all of these options, your words will be left exactly the way you type them—for better or for worse.
-Of course, you can always turn each option back on using these steps and toggling the button back on so that it turns green.
+Of course, you can always turn each option back on using these steps in reverse and toggling the button back on (to green).

-There’s another option in the All Keyboards menu you may be tempted to toggle: the Predictive option.
+There’s another option in the All Keyboards menu you may be tempted to toggle off: the Predictive option.
 If you like typing quickly, though, you’ll probably want to leave it on, since it allows your phone to finish your sentences.
-Here are more tips for texting quickly.

 How to reset your iPhone’s dictionary